You got this, right?

 Maybe your customers have a big bad wolf waiting for them as they walk home from Grandma’s house.

-While many self-acclaimed gurus say, “Tell stories,” most of them don’t tell you how.
+While many gurus say, “Tell stories,” most of them don’t tell you how.

-The best business stories have a character like Little Red Riding Hood.
+The best stories, yes, even business stories, have a main character like Little Red Riding Hood.

 Or Harry Potter.

 If you dismiss this because that’s too fictional, you’re missing a big opportunity.
 I’m not here to propose telling fairy tales in the board room.

 I’m here to propose, to insist, using the tools of the great writers.

 If you’re selling and using a case study, a success story, a story, to persuade someone to move forward with you, here’s one big lesson: